RichardLee0211/acm/handbook/README.md

 ### sliding window minimum
 using queue, this is increment queue

+## ch09 range queries
+### static array queries
+- sum queries
+- minimum queries

+### binary index tree
+TODO: come back with application this is a tree that I never see

+### segment tree
+TODO: come back with application

+### addtional techniques

+## ch10 Bit manipulation
+TODO: to be continue

 ## Advanced topic
 ## ch21 number theory
 ### primes and factors